-- (1) The preferred pattern of land uses is shown on Local Framework Map 3 [hyperlink]. - (2) The existing suburban areas are characterised by larger lot sizes giving the Area a distinctive leafy suburban character, with this character to be conserved. - (3) Development is to be generally of an established suburban neighbourhood form with more intensive development such as terraces, townhouses and concentrations of duplexes to be generally avoided and subdivision limited to lots for dwelling houses to ensure that the existing character and pattern of development is maintained. - (4) The areas where development will occur are: - (a) in the existing urban (consolidation) areas east of Old Logan Road, generally bounded by Rawle Street, Siesta Street, Cochrane Street, Garden Avenue, Mikkelsen Road, Tudor Street and Bruce Lane, where the further development of larger lots in established suburban neighbourhoods is achieved through well-designed subdivisions for dwelling houses with lot sizes generally ranging between 600 and 700m2 and a minimum lot size of 600m2 (8-12 dwellings per hectare); and to the east of Old Logan Road adjacent to the centre on larger lots generally south of Addison Road and Tudor Street, west of Ray Street and north of Dale Road; and
+- (1) The preferred pattern of land uses is shown on Local Framework Map 3 [hyperlink]. - (2) The existing suburban areas are characterised by larger lot sizes giving the Area a distinctive leafy suburban character, with this character to be conserved. - (3) Development is to be generally of an established suburban neighbourhood form with more intensive development such as terraces, townhouses and concentrations of duplexes to be generally avoided and subdivision limited to lots for dwelling houses to ensure that the existing character and pattern of development is maintained. - (4) The areas where development will occur are: - in the existing urban (consolidation) areas east of Old Logan Road, generally bounded by Rawle Street, Siesta Street, Cochrane Street, Garden Avenue, Mikkelsen Road, Tudor Street and Bruce Lane, where the further development of larger lots in established suburban neighbourhoods is achieved through well-designed subdivisions for dwelling houses with lot sizes generally ranging between 600 and 700m2 and a minimum lot size of 600m2 (8-12 dwellings per hectare); and